sam-huang1223/ML-practice/README.md

 # ML-practice
-Implementation and visualization of various ML algorithms
+Implementation and visualization of various machine learning algorithms

+* Convolutional neural network for the Halite competition
+* Basic feedforward neural network from scratch
+* k-means clustering algorithm
+* ... more to come